padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ### 6.1.
 App: `perf_test`

 The `Hazelcast-perf_test` folder includes the `perf_test` app dashboards.
 To view data in these dashboards, you must run the `perf_test` ingestion and transaction scripts.
-The following command creates the default app, perf_test, in your workspace.
+The following command creates the default app, `perf_test`, in your workspace.

 ```bash
 create_app